Buyer questions

 What does installation typically cost in the UK?

 +A standard boiling water tap installation runs between GBP 150 and GBP 400 in the UK.
 The lower end covers a like for like swap where a 13 amp socket is already under the sink and the existing isolation valves are in good shape.
 The upper end applies when a new socket has to be added by an electrician, or when the cabinet needs modification for a larger tank.
 Hard water areas with limescale on existing pipework can push the bill higher.
-Estimate your job at /tools/installation-cost-estimator and find vetted fitters in 15 UK cities at /installers.
+Estimate your job at https://boilingwatertap.com/tools/installation-cost-estimator, and see local install costs and water hardness for 15 UK cities at https://boilingwatertap.com/installers.

 Do I need a water filter and how often does it need changing?